amit-singh-bisht/AmazonWebAutomationUsingSelenium.github.io/README.md

 - purposely failed the login test case as it was not mandatory

 Database:
-- integrated java with MySQLiumWebdriver
+- integrated java with MySQL